Laid-off workers set up soup kitchens in front of senators who oppose extending $600 checks - NewsChannel 3-12

 Laid-off workers set up soup kitchens in front of senators who oppose extending $600 checks

-Robert Davis, a bartender at the Atlanta airport, was never late paying rent prior to Aug.
-1. But that didn’t stop his landlord from sending him an eviction notice on Friday.
+Robert Davis, a bartender at the Atlanta airport, says he almost always paid his rent on time prior to August 1.
+But that didn’t stop his landlord from sending him an eviction notice on Friday.

 A day earlier, the 51-year-old single dad who was furloughed in March wrote a letter to his apartment building’s owners explaining his predicament and hoping for some mercy.
 He explained that his last $600 weekly unemployment check, a lifeline for millions under the CARES Act, had been delayed and he wasn’t sure if or when he’d receive another.

-Davis is just one of millions of laid-off or furloughed Americans who will be homeless this fall unless the federal eviction moratorium, a key provision of the CARES Act, is extended.
+Davis is just one of millions of laid-off or furloughed Americans who may be homeless this fall unless the federal eviction moratorium, a key provision of the CARES Act, is extended.

 This week, he and other hospitality workers are staging food giveaways for fellow workers in need — right in front of the offices of key US senators who have opposed extending unemployment benefits.

-Note: Correction: An earlier version of this story mischaracterized Robert Davis’s rent payment history.
-He and his landlord clarified that Davis had received late notices three times in the past.
-The story has also been updated with additional comments from the Braden Fellman Group LTD real estate company about its payment plans for laid-off and furloughed renters.